Arctic cooperation and politics: International Maritime Organization

 The International Maritime Organization (IMO) was established in 1948 to develop and maintain a comprehensive regulatory framework for shipping.
 The IMO spent years negotiating an Arctic Code for shipping, but for many years, the Code was only set of voluntary Guidelines for Ships Operating in Arctic Ice-Covered Waters (adopted in 2002).
 The Guidelines provide uniform safety, pollution prevention, and security standards for ocean carriers.
 However, on 1 January 2017, the International Code for Ships Operating in Polar Waters entered into force and is mandatory for all ships in Arctic waters over 500 tonnes.

 The World Winter Cities Association for Mayors

 The World Winter Cities Association for Mayors (WWCAM) is a network of international winter cities that convene to discuss winter technologies, experiences, and implications for city planning under the guiding philosophy of “Winter is a Resource and an Asset”.
 The Association, formerly known as the Northern Intercity Conference of Mayors, was founded in 1981 by the city of Sapporo, Japan.
 As of April 2012, 19 cities from 9 countries participate as members.
 The seventeenth conference is scheduled for Sapporo in 2016.

 Regional Arctic cooperative organizations

 Nordic Council

 The Nordic Council is the Nordic inter-parliamentary body, while the Nordic Council of Ministers is the inter-governmental body.
 Members include: Denmark, Finland, Iceland, Norway, Sweden, and the autonomous territories of Åland Islands (Finland), Faroe Islands (Denmark) and Greenland (Denmark).
+The Nordic council provides a forum collaboration on political, economic, cultural and environmental issues and although it lacks legislative power it can influence policies through recommendations.